Getting started with MISB 0806

 Plugins allow you to extend the functionality of User-Defined Data encoder and decoder without touching MisbCore SDK or encoding / decoding applications that use them.

-For more info on Plugin development see Plugin development
+For more information on plugin development, see Plugin development.